 In this scenario the LMR base station is a hidden node, because it is outside the DUT's detection range.
 In addition, the subscriber unit which transmits infrequently may go undetected for extended periods of time even though it is near the DUT.
 In fact, this situation is common.
 In typical LMR operations, base station traffic levels are typically much greater than subscriber unit traffic levels.
-For example, the 1996 Public Safety Wireless Advisory Committee study concluded that downlink traffic is more than 6 times greater than combined uplink traffic of all subscriber units.
-In addition, uplink transmissions typically occur in a series of short bursts each spaced several minutes apart.
-Consider subscriber unit mobility as well and it is clear that LMRs may regularly encroach undetected upon a DUT's interference range.
+For example, the 1996 Public Safety Wireless Advisory Committee study concluded that downlink traffic is more than six times greater than combined uplink traffic of all subscriber units.
+In addition, uplink transmissions typically occur in a series of short bursts each spaced several minutes apart.7 Considering subscriber unit mobility, LMRs may regularly encroach undetected upon a DUT's interference range.